| | | | | Conceptual

 is a part of our culture in the USA? (use the chart which lists: food, clothing,

-music, art, language, religion, beliefs, holidays, etc.)
+music, art, language, religion, beliefs, holidays, etc.) 6.
+Teacher suggests we begin to

 learn something about African culture by taking a look at some slides that